 How to Become a Social Worker in Alabama

-What Are the Different Social Worker Licenses That Are Available in Alabama?
+What Social Worker Licenses Are Available in Alabama?

 Licensed social workers make a huge impact on the lives of residents aging from adolescents to seniors within a wide variety of fields.
 Social workers are in huge demand, with projected employment growth as high as 19% in some areas.
 Below, you'll find details about the education, licensing and experience requirements required to become a social worker in Alabama.